 Do you ever think about what you’d do without caller ID?
 Would you ever answer the phone without knowing who was calling?
-Aside from the convenience they provide, caller ID displays have many benefits for companies who need to reach their customers.
+Aside from the convenience it provides, caller ID displays have many benefits for companies that need to reach their customers.
 Since 94% of unidentified calls go unanswered, outbound call centers rely on the latest technology to display branded caller ID on cell phones for their customers.

 Admittedly, we all take caller ID for granted these days, but in reality, people have been using different forms of “identification” throughout the ages.

 Thanks to messages relayed by talking drums, African tribes knew of European explorers’ arrival in a new village or area before they even arrived (much to the chagrin of the explorers, I’m sure).
 At the time, they learned that information could be carried by drum for up to 100 miles.

 From soldiers in Ancient China to Native Americans to Australian Aborigines and even the Vatican, people have used fire and smoke signals to communicate that they have arrived in a new territory, to signal trouble or call for help, or even to signal the selection of a new Pope.

 Heralds were originally officers in medieval Europe, responsible for carrying messages between commanders of opposing armies.
 In the 12th century, a herald formally announced tournaments (including jousting!), and the name of each competitor.
 It was essential for the heralds to recognize the arms of local nobles on sight, and be familiar with each family.
 Just like a coat of arms, you can show your company logo with Hiya Connect’s caller ID display.